IEA-Paris/PPIAS/content/issues/identity-from-double-to-avatar.md

 ---
 date: 2018-12-14T11:00:00.000+00:00
 name_of_the_issue: 'Adventures of Identity: From the Double to the Avatar '
+title: 'From the Double to the Avatar '
 subtitle: ''
 cover: ''
 sub-issues: []